JonETJakobsson/scSpatial/README.md

 Activate the environment using `conda activate scSpatial`.

+To start napari with the scSpatial widget, run the file Run.py `python Run.py`

 # Testing code
 You can test your code at the end of the module you are working on using an if statment checking if the file is runned, or if it is just loaded. used the code